Who's in and who's out at the World Cup

 GROUP D

 Croatia has secured a trip to the second round and tops the group with six points.
+Argentina got some help Friday when Nigeria beat Iceland 2-0.
 Nigeria (three points) will advance with a win over Argentina (one point) on Tuesday, when Iceland plays Croatia.
-But Iceland (one point) or the last-place Argentines could survive with a win and a Nigeria loss or tie, depending on goal differential.
+But Iceland (one point) or the last-place Argentines could survive with a win and a Nigeria loss or tie, depending on goal difference.

 GROUP E